|Light:||Incandescent Electric Light System|

 |01-JUL-1996||transformed into the National Property Fund, a joint-stock company.|

 The brown coal or lignite is found in the Upper Nitra Basin.

 The lignite or brown coal mine Baňa Cígeľ (Cigel Colliery) is really impressive.
-The three hour tour includes an introduction with security regulations and some background on the mining.
+The three-hour tour includes an introduction with security regulations and some background on the mining.
 Visitors dress up with helmet and then mount the mine train.
 This is a monorail hanging on a single iron rail on the ceiling.
-The trains goes in 2,312 m where the 580 m tourist course starts.
-Finally the visitors have to ride back on the train to the surface.
-The train has a maximum speed of 12km/h, so the ride takes about 15 minutes.
+The trains go in 2,312 m where the 580 m tourist course starts.
+Finally, the visitors have to ride back on the train to the surface.
+The train has a maximum speed of 12 km/h, so the ride takes about 15 minutes.

 Hornonitrianske Bane Prievidza (Upper Nitra Coal Mines) is the most important producer of lignite in the Slovak Republic.
 Lignite is the only domestic primary energy source in the country.